tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   <figcaption>The green circle in the left panel indicates the brush shape and colour.</figcaption>
 </figure>

-This does cause a new problem, though.
-The pointer whenever you click, so when selecting swatches with a large brush leaves discernible blobs to that extend into the canvas area.
+There is one problem, though.
+When selecting swatches with a large brush a discernible blob of colour extends into the canvas area.

 <figure>
   <img src="{{ site.url }}/img/pitl07/paint-app-brush-preview-bug.png" />
-  <figcaption>A blue blob is painted as I click to select the blue swatch.</figcaption>
+  <figcaption>Selecting a swatch with a large brush.</figcaption>
 </figure>

-To resolve this issue, add an `if` statement to the `draw()` that disables any painting while the mouse is over the panel, using the `paintmode` variable:
+To resolve this issue, add an `if` statement to the `draw()` that disables painting while the mouse is over the panel.
+Use the `paintmode` variable to control this.

 {% highlight py %}
 def draw():